 Another Alan Cottrill coal miner sculpture can be found in Shawnee, a small town in the Hocking Hills region of Ohio.
 The Knights of Labor was one of the first organized unions in the country, and this park was created in 2003 to commemorate their role in the unionization of Hocking Valley coal miners.

 This park is just one of several stops along a self-guided historic walking tour of Shawnee, which was a boomtown in the early 20th century.

 Willow Grove Mine Memorial

-The second-deadliest coal mining accident in Ohio occurred at the Willow Grove Mine in 1940.
+Ohio’s second-deadliest coal mining accident occurred at the Willow Grove Mine in 1940.
 To honor the 80th anniversary of the Willow Grove mine explosion, the UMWA District 31 dedicated a memorial at the mine site, where 72 workers were killed.
 It’s a bit shocking that it took 80 years to have something to commemorate the disaster, but it’s now a good reminder of the region’s history.

 Do you know of any memorials dedicated to coal miners that aren’t listed here?
 Leave us a comment and let us know so we can check it out!